-I’m not a fan of the index because of how easy it is misinterpreted.
-In a related article I look at what the misconceptions are, and what the index actually means.
+I’m not a fan of the index because of how easily it is misinterpreted.
+In a related article, I look at what the misconceptions are, and what the index actually means.

-This perspective has shaped a lot of my thinking around biodiversity loss.
+This perspective has shaped a lot of my thinking about biodiversity loss.
 I don’t prefer it because it tells a more ‘positive’ story than the index itself.
 I prefer it because I think that understanding this improves our chances of saving the populations that are more endangered.
-There’s a couple of reasons why.
+There are a couple of reasons why.

 First, understanding what populations are most threatened is how we prioritize our conservation efforts.
 There’s no point in misplacing resources towards populations that are flourishing at the expense of populations on the brink of extinction.
 We can only direct our attention towards the most endangered populations if we know what they are in the first place.
 Looking at the red segment – the declining populations – already cuts our sample by half.
 We still need to narrow it down further by looking at the populations that are seeing the most drastic declines.
 The underlying data in the Living Planet database allows researchers to do this.